add-more-ducks/final-deploy/DESIGN.md

 ![Database example](doc/UML-Class_Example.png)

 ## Lists
-Required for this project will be:
+### Required for this project will be:

 Scraped from Wikipedia will be an URL, picture, summary, dates, names, and possibly more with the use of __BeautifulSoup4__

-The database will be created and interacted with with the use of __SQLAlchemy__

-The tool for the JS interactive timeline will be __TimelineJS__
+The tool for the JS interactive timeline will be __TimelineJS__.
+It is very interactive and easy to input data to.

-__pandas__ is probably needed for the data analysis.

-__LXML__ as a parser.

 __Google spreadsheet__ will be one of the main data repositories in a csv format.
+Google spreadsheets can store an online accesable .csv file which houses the data that __TimelineJS__ uses to construct a timeline.
+It is also a useful format as it is easy to edit.